Space Travel

 5. Venus Radio Science Experiment (VeRa) (Germany)

-VeRa is a radio sounding experiment that will transmit radio waves from the spacecraft and reflect them off the surface or pass them through the atmosphere.
+VeRa was a radio sounding experiment that transmitted radio waves from the spacecraft and reflected them off the surface or passed them through the atmosphere.

 6. Venus Monitoring Camera (VMC) (Germany)

-VMC is a wide-angle multi-channel camera that will be able to take images of the planet in the near infrared, ultraviolet and visible wavelengths.
-It will assist in the identification of phenomena seen by other instruments.
+VMC was a wide-angle multi-channel camera that was used to take images of the planet in the near infrared, ultraviolet and visible wavelengths.
+It assisted in the identification of phenomena seen by other instruments.

 7. Magnetic Field Measurements (MAG) (Austria)